 Joe McCarthy came forward to speak.
 He stated he was there with Gayle Sherman, and they are board members of the Comstock Residents Association, whose mission is to protect the community and preserve the historic landmark.
 They presented a PowerPoint presentation showing pictures of the area and Virginia City at dawn.
 He also showed pictures of the haul road, the barrier and the do not enter signs scattered throughout the landmark.
 Mr. McCarthy showed pictures of the large size of the pit, and the blasting and dust the residents must deal with.
 He showed the size of the residential community.
 Pictures of area wildlife were displayed.
 He showed pictures of historic land forms dating back 150 years.
-The Comstock Residents Association is an incorporated non-profit in the State of Nevada, and their goal is to preserve and protect both the 17,000-plus acres of the Virginia City, Spring Valley down to Dayton, Nevada.
+The Comstock Residents Association is an incorporated non-profit in the State of Nevada, and their goal is to preserve and protect both the 17,000-plus acres of the Virginia City National Historic Landmark, but the timeless cultural communities of Virginia City, Gold Hill, Silver City, Spring Valley down to Dayton, Nevada.
 Through education and programming and scientific research, the Comstock Residents Association has the inherent wisdom and the organizational capacity to ameliorate the negative impacts of full-scale open pit mining on the national landmark, and they plan on becoming the landmark's citizens' steward as the federal legislation requires and its story teller.